 - ANZ (Olympic Dinner and Val Adams Gold Medal Ceremony

 - AUDA (travel to Canberra for Australian Internet Governance Forum)

 A number of companies and organisations advertise on Kiwiblog.
-They do so through Digital Ads who do the advertising for Kiwiblog.
-From time to time I will also blog on an advertiser’s product or service.
+They do so through Digital Ads who do the advertising for Kiwiblog, and Google.
+From time to time I will also blog on an advertiser's product or service.
 Any comments I make are honest opinion, based on my personal experience of the product or service.

 Occasionally an advertiser may wish to have an advertorial appear.
 These will always have the tag “paid advertisement” attached to them.

 I also have been invited to speak at various conferences in New Zealand, and overseas.
 It is normal practice for the conference organisers to cover travel expenses for guest speakers.